HBendig-HSFL/unlocking-minds/README.md

 Can be binary (low / high) or three-leveld (low / mid / high)

 Challenges:

-* Most research is using traditional classifiers
+- Most research is using traditional classifiers
-  * May because of the elaborate data collection with human participants
+  - May because of the elaborate data collection with human participants
-* Multimodal data is more accurate
+- Multimodal data is more accurate
-  * People are different
+  - People are different

 ¹ Cognitive workload: In cognitive psychology, cognitive load refers to the amount of working memory resources used.

 ### Task Type

-[Image Classification / Chatbot / Regression / Clustering / Other]
+Multiclass Classification

 ### Results Summary